DAVINTLAB/lung-cancer-survival-prediction/README.md

 ```

 # Citation
 Please, refer to this work by citing the following paper: Rodrigo Henrich, Rafael H. Bordini, Isabel H. Manssour.
 Using Machine Learning Techniques for Lung Cancer Survival Prediction.
-Proceedings of the 20th World Congress on Medical and Health Informatics (MedInfo 2025).
+Proceedings of the 20th World Congress on Medical and Health Informatics (MEDINFO), 2025, p.
+856-860. https://doi.org/10.3233/shti250961.

 # About the authors

-Isabel H. Manssour -- Professor Coordinator of DaVInt -- 2017-current.
+Isabel H. Manssour -- Researcher and Professor Coordinator of DaVInt.
 Rodrigo Henrich -- Master Student in Computer Science -- 2023-2025.